krishavs1/DixieAI/README.md

    - Copy `.env.example` to `.env` in the backend folder
    - Add your Google OAuth credentials
    - Set your JWT secret
+   - Add your OpenAI API key for AI-powered replies

+3. **OpenAI API Setup**
+   - Get an API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+   - Add `OPENAI_API_KEY=your_api_key_here` to your backend `.env` file
+   - The AI reply feature will use GPT-4o-mini for intelligent email responses
+   - If no API key is provided, the app will use template-based fallback replies

 ## Development